Aayush-Ankit/puma-simulator/how_to_run.md

 #### 4.2 - Compile model:

-*Note: To run cnns, consult the test/conv directory
+*Note: To run cnns, scroll down and refer to point 12

 *Note: To run with weights, train a model in any deep-learning framework (like pytorch or tensorflow) to get the weights.
 A model file and a weights folder are required in the ```test/``` directory.
 A sample ```mlp_l4_mnist.cpp``` and ```mlp_l4_mnist_weights/``` is provided in ```puma-simulator/test/mnist_l4_mnist/``` as a template which needs to be copied to ```puma-compiler/test```*.